 Beagles are smelly by nature due to the fact that they are hunting dogs and need to be able to identify where each one of their pack is.
 However, the lack of hunting nowadays does not stop them from smelling bad.

-FYI – We absolutely love our beagle’s cheesy paws and regularly sniff them for a dose of feel-good hormones!
-If you do weird stuff like this with your beagle, let us know in the comments below!
+FYI – We absolutely love our beagle’s cheesy paws, and regularly sniff them for a dose of feel-good hormones!
+If you do weird stuff like this with your beagle, let us know in the comments below – we’d love to hear from you!